JasonDnfkr/testgit/English.md

 ### 联想

 "I know that Lenovo was founded in China and has a global presence as a well-known large-scale company.
 Its main businesses include manufacturing intelligent devices, selling PCs, and providing cloud services.
 I chose Lenovo for two reasons: first, C++ development is a suitable job for me, and second, because I have been using Lenovo devices since childhood.
 My home's desktop computer, my current y9000p laptop, and my monitor are all Lenovo products.
 For me, I have a certain personal attachment to Lenovo.
 I also hope to work in Shenzhen because I have elderly relatives living there, and I can take this opportunity to visit them frequently."

+#### 博世

+Bosch Automotive is one of the world's leading automotive technology and component suppliers.
+The company is headquartered in Germany.
+Bosch Automotive focuses on providing advanced automotive technology solutions to car manufacturers. including engine control systems, transmission systems, vehicle electronics, safety technology, and driver assistance systems